databendcloud/databend-icons/README.md

 }
 ```

-# May be you need css Or you can define your own style (define your own class)
+# May be you need css Or you can define your own style (define your own className)
 Tips: This css is just an example, Feel free to change it yourself
 ```css
   .icon.default{